jonzerstyle/pyZerk/README.md

 as you die levels increase - basically robots move faster too a point and then game goes back to level zero

-voices were created using a articifial voice program called eSpeak
+voices were created using a artificial voice program called eSpeak

 http://espeak.sourceforge.net/